tklynsma/dns/documentation.md

 4. If _answers_ is non-empty: return an authorative response to the datagram's source address containing all found records.

-The next steps depend on whether the query has its _RD_ bit set or not.
-If no recursion is desired the request handler executes the following steps:

-1. If any _CNAME_ or _NS_ records were found in the _zone_ then send back an authorative response to the datagram's source address containing all found records.
+1. If no recursion is desired and other records were found in the server's _zone_: send back an authorative response to the datagram's source address containing all found records.

-2. If no records were found the _hostname_ points outside of the server's _zone_.
+2. If no recursion is desired and no records were found, then the _hostname_ points outside of the server's _zone_.
 An empty response is send back with _RCODE_ 5 (refused).

-If it cannot find an answer using _zone_ resolution and recursion is desired, then the resolver is used to answer the query.
+3. If recursion is desired and no answer was found using zone resolution, then the resolver is used to answer the query.
 When solving a recursive query the resolver will use the same transaction ID as the original query.
 If the resolver finds an answer it is send back to the datagram's source address.
-If not, an empty response is send back with RCODE 3 (name error).
+If not, an empty response is send back with _RCODE_ 3 (name error).